archaeoklammt/DFKV_data_model/README.md

 ### Data in this repository

-* documentation of the single modules of the datasets and their proposed mapping on the Linked Art Data Model
+* [linked_art_model.md](https://github.com/archaeoklammt/DFKV_data_model/blob/main/linked_art_model.md) - documentation of the single modules of the datasets and their proposed mapping on the Linked Art Data Model
-* a JSON file that fits all the modules together
+* [linked_art_model_example.json](https://github.com/archaeoklammt/DFKV_data_model/blob/main/linked_art_model_example.json) - a JSON file that fits all the modules together
-* /svg Images, that are used for the documentation of the project
+* [file /svg](https://github.com/archaeoklammt/DFKV_data_model/tree/main/svg) - images, that are used for the documentation of the project

 Please feel free to comment and suggest modifications.